Our Teachers

 Charles Olson

-Charles Olson was raised in a family of Buddhist practitioners, who studied with Chogyam Trungpa, Rinpoche since 1975.
-Buddhism has been part of his life ever since.
-He began regular practice and study with Westchester Buddhist Center in 2009.
-He has served as Controller for the last ten years, and has worked with the Profound Treasury texts for seven years.
-Charles and his wife, Salomé, live in Manhattan, where he works for the City of New York, helping to adapt for climate change.
+Charles Olson was raised in a family of Buddhist practitioners who studied with Chögyam Trungpa, Rinpoche beginning in the mid-1970s, and Buddhism has been part of his life ever since.
+He began regular practice and study with Westchester Meditation Center in 2009.
+He has served as the Center’s Controller for the last twelve years.
+Charles makes sculptures and has been active in many peace and justice organizations for over forty years.
+He particularly enjoys the study and practice Dharma Art and Engaged Buddhism.

 Tom Pantaleoni